 What do I do if I test positive for COVID-19?

 What do I do if I am a close contact of someone who tested positive?

 If you are identified as a close contact by an SU student who tested positive, you will be called by a contact tracer and asked to quarantine.

 If you develop symptoms of Covid-19, please call the Health Center at 512-863-1252.

 What is a close contact?

-For COVID-19, a close contact is defined as any individual who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to positive specimen collection) until the time the patient is isolated.
+For COVID-19, a close contact is defined as any individual who was within 6 feet of an infected person for a total of 15 minutes or more starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to positive specimen collection) until the time the patient is isolated.

 Close contacts may also include people with whom you’ve had physical contact, shared food or drinks, living in the same household, and spending the night with someone.

 Health Center Appointments

 The Health Center is open Monday through Friday 8am to 5pm.
 Appointments are scheduled by calling the SU Health Center.